Generalized Perturbed Kepler Problem: Gravitational Wave Imprints from Eccentric Compact Binaries: Dissipative dynamics

 \subsection{Electromagnetic flux}

 Note that some terms in the perturbed potential can be partly contributed by electromagnetic multipoles of the binary components as well.
 For example, the $k=1$ ($k=3$) term in Eq.~\eqref{Lagrangian} can be partly sourced by electric monopole-monopole (magnetic dipole-dipole) interaction.
 In that case, such contributions will also give rise to electromagnetic radiation due to the accelerated motion of the binary.

 To incorporate their effects in the binary evolution, we may break $N_{1}\to N_{1}^O+N_{1}^E$ and $N_{3}\to N_{3}^O+N_{3}^E$ (or $c_1=c_1^E+c_1^O$ and $c_3=c_3^E+c_3^O$), where $E$ ($O$) denotes the electromagnetic (anything else) pieces.
 Since all forms of energy couple to gravity in the same way, both $O$ and $E$-pieces contribute to gravitational radiation.
 However, only the $E$-pieces will contribute to the electromagnetic radiation.
 For illustration purpose, we shall assume that all other multipole interactions are negligible except the two cases discussed above, and consider the magnetic dipole moments $\vec{\mu}_{1,2}$ to be aligned and always perpendicular to the orbital plane.
-Although a generalization beyond this simple setup is straightforward, it is not too important for our study.\\
+Although a generalization beyond this simple setup is straightforward, it is not too important for our study.